 The close relationship the Behring’s had with the Gracie’s made way for Marcelo to grow fond of Kirla Gracie, the daughter of Carlos Gracie Senior.
 From this relationship Marcelo and Kirla had two sons, Kyron and Kywan Gracie Behring.
 Another one of Marcelo’s great passions was his love for surfing, he was a big name in the surfing circuit at the time in Rio de Janeiro and in the coast of Sao Paulo and he was often interviewed by surfing magazines.
 Marcelo Behring’s love for his family and surfing walked hand in hand, a testament of this is his surfing board on which he had written:

 In 1987 after one of Marcelo’s trips to Australia to Surf, he was invited by his father to move to Sao Paulo and open an academy there.
-Flavio (the father) worked in Banking and he was offered a position there.
+Flavio (the father) worked in banking and he was offered a position there.
 Sao Paulo already had some Jiu Jitsu instructors, people like Gastão Gracie, Pedro Hemetério, Otavio Almeida (father) and a few students George Gracie had left running schools there, but championships were scarce and there wasn’t enough buzz to drive students.
-Flavio and Marcelo had a different approach, Marcelo was already a champion and a big name in the Jiu Jitsu scene, and he would give seminars everywhere he was called upon, regardless of the academies banner.
+Flavio and Marcelo had a different approach, Marcelo was already a champion and a big name in the Jiu Jitsu scene, he brought a new style of Jiu Jitsu, years apart from what was being taught in the region.
+Behring started giving seminars all around the state, regardless of the academies lineage.
 He would even give seminars at Judo schools such as the one run by Shigueto Yamasaki.
-Another thing that pushed BJJ, was Marcelo’s popularity amongst surfers, they would come to BJJ as a result of the interviews given by Marcelo to magazines such as “Fluir” and “Trip”.
-Paulo Lima, the editor of the “Revista Trip” also had a radio show that had Marcelo speaking about BJJ’s benefits.
+Another thing that pushed BJJ in the area was Marcelo’s popularity among surfers, they would come to jiu jitsu academies as a result of the interviews given by Marcelo to magazines such as “Fluir” and “Trip”.
+Paulo Lima, the editor of the “Revista Trip” also had a radio show that had Marcelo speaking about the benefits of grappling.

-In 1988 Marcelo had one of the toughest challenges in his BJJ career, the epic fight against Cassio Cardoso from Carlson Gracie’s team.
-Marcelo and Cássio were drawn in BJJ competitions, 1×1.
-Cassio was also a Rio de Janeiro state champion and had won the “Brasileiro” (Brazilian Nationals) that year.
-The fights rules were a match of 30 minutes after which (if there was a draw) another 30 minutes extra time would be made available.
-The competition was held at the “Jardim Babilônia” events house, and after a 30minutes with no points, the challengers went back to the mat for the extra time.
-Cassio Cardoso won the fight by 6×2 (3 guard passes to 1) – as the point system was very different from today’s.
+In 1988 Marcelo had one of the toughest challenges in his fighting career, the epic fight against Cassio Cardoso from Carlson Gracie‘s team.
+Marcelo and Cássio were evenly matched having fought twice with a victory to each side.
+Cassio was also a Rio de Janeiro state champion and had won the Brazilian Nationals that year.
+The bout was arranged with the rules being a match of 30 minutes after which (if there was a draw) another 30 minutes extra time would be made available.
+The competition was held at the “Jardim Babilônia” events house, and after a 30 minutes with no points, the challengers went back to the mat for the extra time.
+Cassio Cardoso won the fight by 6×2 (3 guard passes to 1) though point system was very different from today’s common IBJJF rules.